 How Cat Stevens Hit the Big Time With ‘Teaser and the Firecat’

-Fleetwood Mac Adds New Players, But Still Loses on ‘Future Games’
+How Fleetwood Mac Bulked Up, but Still Lost on ‘Future Games’

 'Future Games' saw Bob Welch and Christine McVie join Fleetwood Mac.